 August marks the 7th anniversary of this Katie-Samson partnership.
 I’ve been meaning to type out the story of our meeting, and today was the lazy kind of recovery day for making that happen.
 Previously this story has existed only as oral history, and if you’re a non-blog friend you probably know it, but for all others, I offer The Genesis of Samson.

-I spent the summer of 2004 as the live-in Art Lady (official title…just ask someone from camp) of Oty’Okwa.
-The camp introduced city kids from Columbus to the wilds of Hocking Hills State Park in south central Ohio for 7-10 days at a time.
-The job was 20% art education, 30% mentoring, and 50% disaster cleanup.
+I spent the summer of 2004 as the arts director of a camp in south-central Ohio.
+The camp introduced city kids from Columbus to the wilds of Hocking Hills State Park, and the job was 20% art education, 30% mentoring, and 50% disaster cleanup.
 It was exhausting and crazy and easily one of my favorite jobs ever.

 Sometime after we’d started painting a spectacular 80 ft. camp mural, but before I got a raging case of conjunctivitis, the youngest cabin announced there was a Rottweiler puppy living in the forest.
-I was intrigued.
 Really?
 A dog?
 What’s it look like?
 Their responses – like a Rottweiler! – left me unconvinced.
-Maybe they’d encountered a loose dog from the state campground, or maybe they were bonding over the fun of telling all the staff a tall tale.
+Maybe they’d encountered a loose dog from the state campground, or maybe they were bonding over the fun of telling us a tall tale.

 Days later they brought me the sorriest looking dog on a rope.
-Oh god he was ugly; bloated with weight, no fur along his back.
+He was objectively ugly; bloated with weight, no fur along his back.
 His tail was tucked, his head down.
 He winced when anyone raised their voice or raised an object.

 “We caught him with hot dogs, Miss Katie!”

 “That’s no Rottweiler puppy, I can guarantee you that.”

 “Nu-uh.
 It’s a Rottweiler!
 He’s going to get HUGE.
 Can you watch him?”